 7) You are master of every word that you are yet to utter, but a slave to every word you have uttered.

-There are many practices out there of setting goals, however this one differs in major way, as it not only helps in set goals, but also why we set them and confirms the growth with daily postmortem of yesterday and reiterate goals in writing.
+There are many practices out there of setting goals, however, this one differs in a major way, as it not only helps in setting goals but also why we set them and confirms the growth with a daily postmortem of yesterday and reiterate goals in writing.

-I highly recommend this book and urge you to put Sphere of silence in practice.
+I highly recommend this book and urge you to put Sphere of silence into practice.
 Give it a go.
 You will be glad you did.
 You may follow the author Vijay Eswaran and his work on his website.

 If you like this book, you may also like Stillness is the Key by Ryan Holiday.